julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 ## Automation leads to higher unemployment

-The claim that automation leads to unemployment is very easy to debunk.
+The claim that automation leads to higher unemployment is very easy to debunk.

 Take a look at Japan, a nation that leverages robots more than anyone other nation what is their level of unemployment?
 The lowest of the top 10 largest economies by GDP.